WeDu-official/XVX-Browser/README.txt

 note: this browser depends on DuckDuckGo search engine.

+-THE 1.5-F (fully fixed):

+this is the same as the 1.5 BIG FIXES but with the new documentation

+-THE 1.5 BIG FIXES:

+WE MADE THIS UPDATE TO JUST SAVE OUR AND YOUR ASS
+SEE THIS UPDATE IS IMPORTANT LIKE FREAKING IMPORTANT

+NOTE: DON'T NEVER INSTALL 1.5 VERSION INSTEAD INSTALL THIS ONE CUZ THIS VERSION FIXES BUGS THAT ARE VERY VERY BAD LIKE THE THE THIRD USER CAN NOT START AND THE IM DOESN'T WORK GREATLY AND

+ANDDDDDDDD THE UPDATE FEATURE WASN'T WORKING
+note: and with all of these serious stuff we made a very very small change that is too silly to say but it's changing this:

+XVX Browser: incognito mode
+to this: XVX Browser: incognito mode History

+SO WE MADE THIS UPDATE TO FIX OF THESE PROBLEMS

 -THE NEW 1.5 (AKA 'the skinakola update') UPDATE FEATURES-

 NOTE:THIS IS UPDATE IS THE BIGGEST UPDATE EVER AT THE TIME THAT IT CAME IN (25/10/2024)